grafana/grafana/docs/sources/guides/dataframe.md

 ### When is a Dataframe a Time Series or a Table

+Any valid dataframe can be a table.
+If you have a row oriented response from something, the rows need to be converted to column oriented structure.

 Because the Fields of a dataframe each have a type, we can use the types of the Fields (the schema of the dataframe) to determine if it (or a collection of dataframes) can be time series.
-In the simplest case, if a Frame has a Time type Field and Number field that it is a time series (the frame should be sorted by time ascending).
+In the simplest case, if a Frame has a Time type Field and Number type Field then it can be a time series (the frame should be sorted by time ascending).

 ## Technical References